xnyan/domino/exp-test/README.md

 ./server.sh start domino

-Start a Domino client that targets sending 2 requests per second for 10s:
+Start a Domino client that sends up to 2 requests per second for 10s:

 ./client.sh domino